minapark127/10x19/README.md

 cloning 10x19 website

--SCSS used for this project
+- SCSS used for this project

 ```
 npm install node-sass